 There is no sufficient support system for them.
-These realities have been repeatedly pointed out and various recommendations have been proposed.1 In response, the Japanese government revised the Immigration Control Act in 2009 to strengthen the control over foreign nationals by requiring them to report any changes related to their registration status and if they are late to report, they have to face criminal punishment.
-The revision even introduced the expansion of the annulment of resident status.
-It is strongly feared that these actions by the Japanese government will not only foster more DV cases but also more disregard for the rights of migrant women.
+These realities have been repeatedly pointed out and various recommendations have been proposed.
+In response, the Japanese government revised the Immigration Control Act in 2009 to strengthen the control over foreign nationals by requiring them to report any changes related to their registration status and if they are late to report, they have to face criminal punishment.
+The revision even

-1 The final resolution of the Committee on the Convention on the Elimination of All Forms of Discrimination Against Women in August 2009, the Bustamante United Nations Special Rapporteur on the Human Rights of Migrants in March 2010, the recommendation from the Committee on the Elimination of Racial Discrimination in March 2010 and August 2014, and the United Nations Human Rights Committee 2014.
+&lt;sup>1 The final resolution of the Committee on the Convention on the Elimination of All Forms of Discrimination Against Women in August 2009, the Bustamante United Nations Special Rapporteur on the Human Rights of Migrants in March 2010, the recommendation from the Committee on the Elimination of Racial Discrimination in March 2010 and August 2014, and the United Nations Human Rights Committee 2014.